Homemade BBQ Sauce Recipe

 This homemade BBQ sauce recipe is made with pantry ingredients that you probably have in your kitchen right now.

 Making this homemade BBQ sauce is so simple!
 You’ll start by combining all of the ingredients in a small saucepan.
-In addition to the tomato paste and water, you’ll need honey (or brown sugar), apple cider vinegar, molasses and some common spices and seasonings.
+In addition to the tomato paste and water, you’ll need brown sugar, apple cider vinegar, molasses, Worcestershire sauce and some common spices and seasonings.

 Heat the BBQ sauce on the stove and let it simmer for 5 to 10 minutes to blend the flavors together.
 Stir it often as it simmers, to help the BBQ sauce cook evenly.